 Once you're sorted with your questions, follow these steps to make your own assessment quiz:

-Add a welcome message to kick off your typeform.
+2. Add a welcome message to kick off your typeform.
 Krit kept things dead simple to get straight to the point.
-If you like, though, you can customize your Welcome Screen with images or videos and update the Start button text.
-This is done via the Question Settings menu on the left.
+If you like, though, you can customize your Welcome Screen by adding images or videos and changing the font, text color and size.
+This is done by going to the Design menu on the right.

 Tips!
 Use Randomize on Multiple Choice questions so it jumbles up the order of the answers every time the quiz is launched.
 This makes it difficult for quiz takers to second guess what the "correct" answer might be in an assessment-type quiz like Krit's.

-Next, we need to use Calculator to keep a score of the person's answers to each question.
+5. Next, we need to use calculations to keep a score of the person's answers to each question.
 The total score of someone's answers to Krit's startup validation quiz will determine which Thank You Screen and landing page they see (more on this in a little while).

-Now that we've created the quiz questions and asked for an email address all that's left is to make four Thank You Screens.
+7. Now that we've created the quiz questions and asked for an email address, all that's left is to make four Endings.
 Each one displays a different message depending on the quiz taker's Startup idea score, and each one redirects to a particular landing page.

-Krit built a custom landing page for each of the four outcomes.
-These are linked to from each corresponding Thank You Screen using the Redirect to URL option in Question Settings.
+8. Krit built a custom landing page for each of the four outcomes.
+These are linked to from each corresponding Endings using the Button settings.
+To link a Button to a URL, fill in the Button link field in the Question menu on the right-hand side of the page.

-Almost done.
-Now we need to set Logic Jumps to tell the typeform which Thank You Screen to show depending on the quiz taker's score.
-These Logic Jumps are applied to the Email question (since this is the final question in the typeform), and are set up as follows:
+9. Almost done.
+Now we need to set Logic to tell the typeform which Ending to show depending on the quiz taker's score.
+This Logic is applied to the Email question (since this is the final question in the typeform), and is set up as follows:

-Now that the mechanics of the typeform quiz are done, click on the Design droplet icon in the toolbar to tweak the look to your taste.
-Click Customize to select the font, change colors and add a background image (if you want one).
+10. Now that the mechanics of the typeform quiz are done, click on the Design menu on the right to tweak the look to your taste.
+Click the font name to select the font.
+You can also change the colors of all text and buttons, and add a background image (if you want one).

 "I used a custom color palette so that the form looks like it fits our brand," said Andrew.
 "Luckily our aesthetic is fairly similar to Typeform's already, very clean and modern, so it didn't take much extra work".

-Krit built a custom page on their website where they embedded the typeform.
-To set this up for your own typeform, go to the Embed tab within the Share panel.
-Here you can choose between a Standard, Full page, or Popup embed.
-In Krit's case they use a Popup.
+11. Krit built a custom page on their website where they embedded the typeform.
+To set this up for your own typeform, go to the Share panel at the top of the Builder.
+Here you can choose which kind of embed you want, between Standard, Full page, Popup, Silder, Popover or Side tab.
+In Krit's case, they use a Popup.
 Click the Launch me button to preview the behavior of the embed.

 Click the Get the code button at the bottom and copy the code to your website.
 To find out more about embedding read this article on the Help Center.